March, 2018

 The towns are connected by the massive tunnelled archway and nestled on either side of the 4th-century Castello Ruffo.
 Strategically perched high on a rocky outcrop, overlooking the stunning Tyrrhenian Sea, I’m yet to visit this castle – next trip…

-This craggy promontory is also known as Ulysses rock because of its surrounding legends.
+This craggy promontory is also known as Ulysses Rock because of its surrounding legends.

-Renown as the Violet Coast for its sublime and dynamic colours depending on the time of day, this really is a spectacular region of Italy, and one not to be missed.
+Renowned as the Violet Coast for its sublime and dynamic colours depending on the time of day, this really is a spectacular region of Italy, and one not to be missed.
 Not too many foreigners visit this area but it is popular with Italian tourists.

 Marina Grande